Marillion: Fuck Everyone and Run (F E A R), An Hour Before It's Dark and upcoming 21st studio album (2015–present)

 In early 2019, Marillion entered the studio with the intention to record songs from their catalogue with friends from the orchestra who played with the band at the Royal Albert Hall shows in 2017.
 With Friends from the Orchestra was recorded at The Racket Club and Peter Gabriel's Real World Studios and features reimagined versions of songs accompanied by the In Praise of Folly String Quartet with Sam Morris on French horn and Emma Halnan on flute.
 The album was released 29 November 2019.
 In November and December 2019, the orchestra followed Marillion on tour in the UK, returning for two nights at the Royal Albert Hall, and they also played shows in the Netherlands, France, Italy and Germany.

-On 3 August 2021, Marillion announced their new pre-order campaign for a new studio album, entitled An Hour Before It's Dark.
+On 3 August 2021, Marillion announced their new pre-order campaign for their 20th studio album, entitled An Hour Before It's Dark.
 The album was released on 4 March 2022.

 In 2021, Marillion asked their fans to insure their 10-date Light at the End of the Tunnel Tour in November.
 Manager Lucy Jordache said: "We're asking our fans to pledge money that will be held in escrow and if it all goes Covid free, it will be returned to them at the end of the tour.
 But if we do have to cancel, then their money will be used to pay the band's unavoidable expenses."
 The band had already invested more than £150,000 on preparations, but risked losing it all if just one member tested positive for COVID-19 and was forced to isolate.
 The tour was a success, and the donations were refunded to the fans who were named "Lightsavers".

+In April 2026, Marillion announced that they are "very much heading into the closing stages" of work on their upcoming 21st studio album, with plans to release it later in the year.